Vocal Performance Major - Bachelor of Arts (BA) Degree

 TUITION RATE:

-The BA degree in music with a singing degree emphasis is aligned to the standards of the National Association of Schools of Music (NASM) as a professional performance degree.
-The emphasis degree in vocal performance is a versatile choice that can pave the way toward many rewarding career paths.
+The bachelor’s in music with a voice performance emphasis is aligned with the standards of the National Association of Schools of Music (NASM) as a professional performance degree.
+The emphasis in vocal performance is a versatile choice that can allow students to examine career-centric competencies in the field.

-Upon graduation, GCU majors in vocal performance emphasis may choose to pursue careers as musicians, singers and secondary education school teachers who help others find their love for music.
-There is a diverse range of work settings that may hire vocal performers, including:
+Upon graduation, music majors may choose to pursue careers as musicians and singers.
+There is a diverse range of work settings that may hire vocal performers, including:1,2

 • Touring companies